roliveiravictor/university-embedded-systems-architecture/README.md

 # README #

-Those are the codes I've built on my Embedded Systems Architecture lecture.
+This is the code I've built on my Embedded Systems Architecture lecture.

 ### What is this repository for? ###

-* ESA Practical Exercises
+* ESA Practical Exercise

 ### How do I get set up? ###